 In Ant-Man and the Wasp, Paul Rudd’s Ant-Man is about to be released from house arrest and live happily ever after with his adorable daughter.
 But after a mysterious flashback vision, he’s kidnapped by Michael Douglas and love interest Evangeline Lilly, who hate him for something that happened in a Marvel Movie I missed.

-The problems of an inactive hero start early in the movie.
-Instead of Ant-Man taking action and seeking out Douglas and Lilly, the filmmakers have them take the action as they drug and kidnap the hero.
-Ant-Man is literally asleep when he’s taken.
-And in a metaphor for this film’s central problem, when he wakes up in the back seat, a car chase is already in progress around him.
+The filmmakers sideline Ant-man from the beginning of the film.
+Instead of Rudd rushing off to find Douglas and Lilly, the filmmakers have them drive the action by drugging and kidnapping the passive hero.
+Ant-Man sleeps through it.
+And in a metaphor for this film’s central problem, when he finally wakes up in the back seat, a car chase is already in progress around him.
 The filmmakers literally don’t let the hero drive his own plot.

-For the rest of the film, Paul Rudd is also along for the ride.
+For the rest of the film, Paul Rudd is along for the ride.
 Douglas and Lilly tell him what his goals are.
 He gets shown around their lab, rides in their cool shrinking cars, meets with their old frenemies.
-In one scene he watches the Wasp confront two powerful villains while he sits in the car worrying and watching on TV.
-Near the end of the film, he’s actually used as a passive body for the spirit of Michael Douglas’ wife, Michelle Pfeiffer.
+In one scene he watches the Wasp confront two powerful villains via remote monitor while he sits in the car worrying.
+Near the end of the film, he’s used as a passive body for the spirit of Michael Douglas’ wife, Michelle Pfeiffer, to inhabit.